mattermost/docs/source/install/install-ubuntu-2004-postgresql.rst

   When the installation is complete, the PostgreSQL server is running, and a Linux user account called *postgres* has been created.

-2. Access postgres with one of the below options:
+2. Access PostgreSQL with one of the following options:

   a.  ``sudo --login --user postgres`` then ``psql``
   b. ``sudo -u postgres psql``